Connect to a Windows PC from Ubuntu using RDP

 Install Desktop/GUI Environment on Ubuntu (Optional)

-Installing a GUI on Ubuntu, such as Ubuntu GNOME, KDE Plasma, LXDE, or XFCE, can provide a more intuitive and user-friendly environment for establishing RDP connections.
+Installing a GUI on Ubuntu, such as Ubuntu GNOME, KDE Plasma, LXDE, or XFCE, provides a more intuitive and user-friendly environment for establishing RDP connections.

 To install the GNOME desktop environment: